pirofiredev/BostoT608Driver/README.md

 Polished driver for Bosto T608 on KDE.

-If you have strange behavior, like lagging or strange behaviour, it's worth to try this one patch:
+If you have strange behavior, like lagging or touching doesn't work, it's worth to try this one patch:

 https://github.com/DIGImend/10moons-tools